sqali/sqali/README.md

 *July 2021 - Present, Bhubaneswar, Odisha, India*

 - Collaborating with project teams to understand their business requirements and designing solutions that meet their needs
-- Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements.
+- Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements
 - Training end-users on how to use the Oracle PPM software and providing ongoing support
 - Identifying areas for process improvement and recommending solutions to optimize project management processes